go140point6/pvpcoin-masternode-setup/readme.md

 ```
 It takes some time for your masternode to sync with the other masternodes, so if it says PRE-ENABLED at first, don't panic.
 Just wait a few minutes (you have another beer, right?) and run the command again.

-Congradulations!
+Congratulations!
 You have successfully created your cold-staking masternode!
 Your pvpcoins are safely stored in your control wallet!

 I believe you issue the following command to see that transaction as being unspendable (but not certain about this):
 ```